tytydraco/yessleep/out/Were_building_an_army_of_monsters_to_fight_something_worse_Ive_got_one_hour_before_all_hell_breaks_loose.md

 The Hare.
 The Hatter.
 A thing written twice, and broken both times.

+How had the Order never mentioned him?

-He wasn’t just a myth.
+He wasn’t just another thing going bump in the night.
 He was the *origin* of this whole nightmare.
-The genesis.
 The cracked foundation.
-He was the one Owens must’ve been talking about, the one that made Edwards go paler than a ghost.
+Owens had mentioned him over the PA, hadn't she?
+Only she'd called him by a different title.

 The First Draft.

-Whatever he did to Alice—whatever she did to *him*—this is where it all began.
+I gnawed at my lip, pieces coming together.
+Whatever Mister Neither did to Alice—whatever she did to *him*—this is where it all began.

 The Conscripts.